maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 ### Averaging model weights
 https://www.reddit.com/r/MachineLearning/comments/tcp8ya/r_model_soups_averaging_weights_of_multiple/

-- like SWA but for different model runs
+- like SWA but for different model runs, potentially better
-- more computationally efficient, but less powerful than ensembling (averaging outputs)
+- more computationally efficient than ensembling and competitive (may be slightly less performant in certain situations)
+- works really well with fine-tuning
+- greedy soup method: add models to the soup if adding it improves val metric
+- vary hyperparameters like: optimizer, data aug, lr, train iterations, random seed (or data shuffle)
+- caution for averaging language models! many newer lms use weight tying for the output and embedding layers. averaging weights in this case can cause undesired behavior
+- **key**: initialized weights need to be the same. if using pretrained weights -> can vary seed. if training from scratch -> keep seed same so initialized weights are the same

 ### MosaicML tips